IPPRO: Importance-based Pruning with PRojective Offset for Magnitude-indifferent Structural Pruning: Implementation Detail

 Note that the model parameters are not updated during the PROscore computation.
-The extended model is reverted to the original model and then we prune the filters according to the obtained PROscore.
+The extended model is reverted to the original model, after which we prune the filters according to the obtained PROscore.

-To reduce the randomness of the empirical results of our implementation, we fixed the pre-trained weights $W$ and the parameter $D$ obtained from the extended projective space computed using the pre-trained weights.
-Also, we accumulate the gradients $\mathcal\nabla_{F_i}\mathcal{L}$ and $\frac{\partial \mathcal{L}}{\partial D_i}$ from each batch of the backpropagation process using the entire dataset $\mathcal{D}$, unless otherwise mentioned.
+To reduce the randomness of the empirical results of our implementation, we fixed the pre-trained weights $W$ and the parameter $D$ obtained from the extended projective space computed using the pretrained weights.
+In addition, we accumulate the gradients $\mathcal\nabla_{F_i}\mathcal{L}$ and $\frac{\partial \mathcal{L}}{\partial D_i}$ from each batch during backpropagation process using the entire dataset $\mathcal{D}$, unless otherwise mentioned.

-Using the accumulated gradient values, along with the original model weights and the expanded parameter $D$, the layer-wise PROscore is computed according to \cref{eq:our-importance}.
-Using the PROscore, layer-wise pruning is performed on the original base model, which does not include the extended parameter $D$ using the previously computed importance scores.
+Using the accumulated gradient values, along with the original model weights and the expanded parameter $D$, the layer-wise PROscore is computed according to \cref{eq:proscore}.
+Using the PROscore, layer-wise pruning is performed on the original base model, which does not include the extended parameter $D$, using the previously computed importance scores.